Board of Directors

 Diane has provided financial and strategic advisory services to a number of venture-backed technology and life sciences companies, including Fractyl Laboratories Inc., T2 Biosystems, TARIS Biomedical, ByAllAccounts, Inc., Ivenix and Topera Medical.
 For more than 20 years working across private and public sector organizations, she has consistently built effective teams, strengthened relationships with investors, partners, customers and employees, and secured funding and negotiated critical business agreements.
 Previously, she was Chief Financial Officer and VP of Finance and Administration for Incentive Systems (dba Centive), a privately held venture-funded software company, and Chief Financial Officer at Workgroup Technology, a publicly traded software company with domestic and international operations.
 Diane earned her CPA at PricewaterhouseCoopers, formerly Coopers & Lybrand, and a BS in Business Administration from Boston College.

-SVP Research and Development
+SVP R&D and Operations

 Steve has over 20 years of experience designing, developing and commercializing medical devices.
 He brings to Cytrellis a proven track record of success in multiple technical leadership roles, with a strong focus on devices with embedded software and electronics.
 Steve was most recently VP of Operations Excellence at Onduo, a healthcare start-up.
 He also spent several years as a VP of R&D at Insulet Corporation, where he led product development and sustaining engineering activities for Insulet’s insulin management and drug delivery systems.
 He has broad experience in program management and leading operations improvement programs, scaling organizations for product launch and optimizing for post-launch success.
 Steve has Masters degrees from Worcester Polytechnic Institute (Biomedical Engineering & Computer Science) and a BS in Mechanical Engineering from Tufts University.